 Consider your goals

-Consider goals that you have set for yourself in previous years.
-Did you achieve them?
-Did you adjust them?
 Or did you find out that you were overly ambitious about what you could achieve?

 Perhaps you find some hidden gems in an old list of goals.
 Something that sparks inside you, giving you something new and exciting to strive towards.

 Maybe you thought you’d work your way up to the top of a corporate job but you discover you’ve got a kick for sales.
 You love talking to people and you love competing against yourself to gain more commissions.
-It’s ok to remove the goal of becoming a corporate CEO.
+It’s okay to remove the goal of becoming a corporate CEO.

 Is it ok to change your goals?

-And if you haven’t changed your goals in a while, are they still what you want?
 Maybe you’re ready to let a few go to make room for new ones that better suit your needs.

 This is your permission to change your goals.